 - A cohort of central office Administrative Coordinators are participating in LETRS beginning summer of 2024.

-Finally, in addition to the state required training, the English Language Arts team will provide continuous training throughout the year for division and building leaders during our principal and assistant principal/administrative intern regular meetings.
+Finally, in addition to the state-required training, the ELA team will provide continuous training throughout the year for division and building leaders during our principal and assistant principal/administrative intern regular meetings.

 Section 4: Monitoring Student Assessment and Progress

-Students will be assessed, and their progress monitored through a variety of screeners and diagnostic tools as outlined below.
-The division English Language Arts team will provide continued support as needed on the following assessments.
+Students will be assessed, and their progress will be monitored through various screeners and diagnostic tools as outlined below.
+The division ELA team will provide continued support as needed on the following assessments.

 Assessment | How Often | Person(s) Responsible for Administration |